 And a host of other potential mental and emotional challenges

-Many Americans experience these kinds of challenges (1 in 2 will develop a mental illness or disorder in their lifetime), so you may very well qualify even if you have not ever been formally diagnosed.
+Many people experience these kinds of challenges, so you may qualify even if you have not ever been formally diagnosed.

 Your Cat Needs to Support or Alleviate Symptoms of Your Mental Health Disability